 TSI-2 schools will be identified based on an index across all indicators of the DSSF for each student subgroup for each of two consecutive years beginning with 2016-17.
 All subgroup index scores will be ranked in a single list irrespective of subgroup for each of the two consecutive years.
-The 5% of accountability schools with the lowest overall performance will be identified in each year skipping any schools on the list that are currently identified as CSI-R, CSI or TSI-1.
+Any school on the list with a subgroup performing at or below the level of the All Students subgroup in any of the lowest-performing 5% of Title I schools will be identified annually, skipping any schools on the list that are currently identified as CSI-R, CSI or TSI-1.
 Schools that appear on the list for each of the two years for the same subgroup will be identified as TSI-2.
 Any of the TSI-2 schools that fall at or below the threshold for CSI for an identified subgroup during the year beginning a three-year identification cycle will be identified as TSI-1 schools.